Floris Wortelboer

-Floris Wortelboer (born 4 August 1996) is a Dutch field hockey player who plays as a defender or midfielder for Hoofdklasse club Bloemendaal and the Dutch national team.
+Floris Wortelboer (born 4 August 1996) is a Dutch professional field hockey player who plays as a defender or midfielder for Hoofdklasse club Bloemendaal and the Dutch national team.

 Club career

 Wortelboer first played football when he was young but when he was around seven years old he made the switch to hockey and started playing at the local hockey club Teteringen.
 He then made the switch to Push where he played from the under-12 teams until the first senior men's team.
 In 2017 he made the switch to Den Bosch where he signed for two seasons.
-After those two seasons he moved to Bloemendaal in 2019.
+After those two seasons he moved to Bloemendaal in 2017.
+For the 2024–25 Hockey India League, he was signed by the UP Rudras for a total of ₹27 lakhs.

 International career

 Under–21

 Wortelboer made his debut for the Netherlands U–21 team in 2015 during a test series in Breda.
 The following year he went on to represent the team at the FIH Junior World Cup in Lucknow.

 Oranje

 Floris Wortelboer made his senior debut for the Oranje in 2017.
 He played his first international during the Summer Series in Cape Town.
 He went on to win his major medal with the team that year, taking home gold at the EuroHockey Championship in Amsterdam.

 He went on to add two bronze medals to his collection.
 His first at the 2018 FIH Champions Trophy in Breda, as well as the 2019 FIH Pro League in Amsterdam.